-- Updating the upper bound set: The upper bound set is updated by searching for vertices in the lower bound set of a node with an integer-feasible pre-image (line 5).
-Each time a new point is added to the upper bound set, the set of local upper bounds is also updated using the algorithm developed by Klamroth et al. (2015). - Pruning nodes: A node is checked for pruning (line 6) by first checking if the node can be pruned by infeasibility, then by optimality, and finally by dominance using Lemma 1 (see Section 3 for further details). - Variable selection: The variable chosen for branching on line 7 is the variable that is the most often fractional among the vertex solutions in the lower bound set.
+- Updating the upper bound set: The upper bound set is updated by searching for vertices in the lower bound set of a node with an integer-feasible pre-image (line 5 of Algorithm 1).
+Each time a new point is added to the upper bound set, the set of local upper bounds is also updated using the algorithm developed by Klamroth et al. (2015). - Pruning nodes: A node is checked for pruning (line 6 of Algorithm 1) by first checking if the node can be pruned by infeasibility, then by optimality, and finally by dominance using Lemma 1.
+The dominance test terminates when one dominated local upper bound is found, or when all local upper bounds have been checked.
+Moreover, a non-dominated local upper bound in the father node will remain non-dominated in all of its child nodes.
+Hence, it is not necessary to check it again.
+However, this requires to keep track locally of the status of each local upper bound in $\mathcal{N}(\mathcal{U})$, which evolves globally.
+Preliminary experiments showed that if that resulted in minor improvements when p = 3 (a reduction of a few percentage points of total CPU time), the computational cost was greater than recomputing the dominance test from scratch in each node for larger p, due to the larger number of local upper bounds.
+Consequently, no information is kept from the father node to the children node, and the dominance test is performed from scratch at each node. - Variable selection: The variable chosen for branching on line 7 of Algorithm 1 is the variable that is the most often fractional among the vertex solutions in the lower bound set.
 If no fractional variable exists, we select the free binary variable with the average value closest to 0.5.
 If there is no free binary variable, a general integer variable with different maximum and minimum values is chosen.
 If there are ties, the variable with the lowest index is chosen.
 Given branching variable x_i , two child nodes are created using bound z.
 If x_i is binary, bound z = 0 is used, i.e. a rule denoted BINARY that branches on $x_i = z$ and $x_i = z + 1$.
-Given an integer branching variable x_i , a bound $z \in \mathbb{N}$ has to be chosen, and we branch using constraints $x_i \le z$ and $x_i \ge z + 1$.
+Given an integer branching variable x_i , a bound $z \in \mathbb{N}$ has to be chosen, and we branch using constraints $x_i \leq z$ and $x_i \geq z + 1$.
 Let $\{x_i^1, \ldots, x_i^k\}$ denote the sorted k values in the pre-images of all the vertices of the lower bound set.
-We test the configurations: - MED: Choose z as the floor of the median value of $\{x_i^1, \ldots, x_i^k\}$.
-That is, if the values are 2.4, 3.3 and 100 then $z = \lfloor 3.3 \rfloor$, and if the values are 2.4, 3.3, 50 and 100 then $z = \lfloor 26.65 \rfloor$ (average of the two "middle" values).
-This is expected to result in more balanced trees, since we are more likely to discard the same number of vertices in both sub-problems. - MOFV: Choose bound z such that most pre-images of vertices have $x_i \in]z, z + 1[$.
+We test the configurations:

+- MED: Choose z as the floor of the median value of {x_i1,...,x_i^k}.
+That is, if the values are 2.4, 3.3 and 100 then z = [3.3], and if the values are 2.4, 3.3, 50 and 100 then z = [26.65] (average of the two "middle" values).
+This is expected to result in more balanced trees, since we are more likely to discard the same number of vertices in both sub-problems. - MOFV: Choose bound z such that most pre-images of vertices have x_i ∈]z, z + 1[.
 The reasoning behind this rule is to discard as many vertices with a non-integer value on x_i as possible in both sub-problems created.
-If there is no decimal value for x_i the bound is chosen randomly in the range $[\lfloor x_i^1 \rfloor, [x_i^k]]$. - RAND: Choose the bound randomly in the range $[[x_i^1], [x_i^k]]$.
+If there is no decimal value for x_i the bound is chosen randomly in the range [|x_i1|, [x_i^k]]. - RAND: Choose the bound randomly in the range $[\lfloor x_i^1 \rfloor, \lceil x_i^k \rceil]$.